crsl4/phylogenetics-class/lecture-notes/lecture5-2.md

 - Sum-of-pairs alignment
   - the cost of a given multiple sequence alignment is defined by summing the costs of its site of induced pairwise alignments
   - given input set S of sequences and the function for computing the cost of any pairwise alignment, find an alignment A on S such that the sum of the induced pairwise alignments is minimized
 - uses intermediate sequences to improve the quality of the pairwise alignment.
-For example, we are aligning sequences A and C and get a pairwise alignment A-C. We need incorportate an intermediate sequence B, and pairwise A-B and B-C to then obtain the pairwise alignment (A-C)^*
+For example, we are aligning sequences A and C and get a pairwise alignment A-C. We need incorportate an intermediate sequence B, and pairwise A-B and B-C to then obtain the pairwise alignment (A-C)
 - generally more accurate than Clustalw; but not scalable to large alignments

 ---